CodyTolene/codytolene.github.io/README.md

 # Cody Tolene's Personal Website ([View](https://www.codytolene.com))
 ### About
 This website repo was specifically designed to work with GitHub Pages using a wide variety of software stacks and resources.
 Using the NPM & Gulp tasks I've set up within, I compile the application code from the corresponding root folders into the sites "www" folder to be consumed by the web application.
 These compilations consist of both development and production builds.
-The development builds output ".dev" files for site testing and debugging while the production builds output ".min" files for final release.
+The development builds output development files for site testing and debugging while the production builds output minified and/or uglified files for final release.